aspose-zip/Aspose-Zip-Reference-Tutorials/zip/hungarian/_index.md

 **Q: What licensing is required for commercial use?**
 A: A paid Aspose.Zip license is required for production deployments; a free evaluation license is available for testing.

+## Additional Tips & Best Practices
+- **Pro tip:** When working with very large zip files, prefer the `ExtractToStream` method to keep memory usage low.
+- **Tip:** Always validate the archive’s integrity with `ValidateArchive` before extraction to catch corrupted files early.
+- **Warning:** Never store passwords in plain text; use secure configuration providers or Azure Key Vault.

+## Conclusion
+You now have a solid foundation for **extract zip files with Aspose.Zip** in any .NET environment.
+From handling password‑protected archives to re‑encrypting data on the fly, Aspose.Zip gives you the flexibility and performance you need for real‑world file management tasks.
+Explore the other tutorials linked above to master compression, directory archiving, and advanced encryption techniques.

 {{< /blocks/products/pf/tutorial-page-section >}}

 {{< /blocks/products/pf/main-container >}}